Ikomia-dev/IkomiaApi/README.md

 You simply install Ikomia API via pip for Linux and Windows :

 `pip install ikomia`

->**_Note:_** we provide Python wheel for Python 3.7, 3.8 and 3.9.
-For Linux users, the wheel targets the platform manylinux2014 so that it should be compatible with most of recent distributions.
-For Windows, the wheel is only compatible with Windows 10.

 <!-- USAGE EXAMPLES -->
 ### Usage